Kong/developer.konghq.com/app/_gateway_entities/event_hook.md

 * **`webhook-custom`**: Fully configurable request.
 Supports templating, configurable body, payload, and headers.
 * **`lambda`**: This handler runs Lua code after an event is triggered.

 By default, the `lambda` handler is "Sandboxed".
-Sandboxing means that {{site.base_gateway}} restricts the types of Lua functions that can be loaded as well as the level of access to {{site.base_gateway}} that is availble for these custom functions.
+Sandboxing means that {{site.base_gateway}} restricts the types of Lua functions that can be loaded as well as the level of access to {{site.base_gateway}} that is available for these custom functions.
 For example, in `sandbox` mode, a `lambda` Event Hook will not have access to global values such as `kong.configuration.pg_password`, or OS level functions like `os.execute(rm -rf /*)`, but can still run Lua code like `local foo = 1 + 1`.
 Removing `sandbox` requires editing the `kong.conf` value `untrusted_lua`, for more information see the [kong.conf documentation](https://docs.konghq.com/gateway/3.9.x/reference/configuration/#untrusted_lua).

 ### Sources